Darkfall48/Zero-AI-Trace-Framework/wiki-pages/Integration-Guide.md

-# 🔗 Integration Examples: Zero-AI-Trace Framework
+# 🔗 Integration Guide

-This document provides practical examples for integrating the Zero-AI-Trace Framework into various platforms and applications.
+This guide provides practical examples and patterns for integrating the Zero-AI-Trace Framework into various platforms, applications, and development workflows.

 ## Platform-Specific Integrations